Electronic oscillator: Startup and amplitude of oscillation

 A typical rule of thumb is to make the small signal loop gain at the oscillation frequency 2 or 3.
 When the power is turned on, oscillation is started by the power turn-on transient or random electronic noise present in the circuit.
 Noise guarantees that the circuit will not remain "balanced" precisely at its unstable DC equilibrium point (Q point) indefinitely.
 Due to the narrow passband of the filter, the response of the circuit to a noise pulse will be sinusoidal, it will excite a small sine wave of voltage in the loop.
 Since for small signals the loop gain is greater than one, the amplitude of the sine wave increases exponentially.

 During startup, while the amplitude of the oscillation is small, the circuit is approximately linear, so the analysis used in the Barkhausen criterion is applicable.
-When the amplitude becomes large enough that the amplifier becomes nonlinear, technically the frequency domain analysis used in normal amplifier circuits is no longer applicable, so the "gain" of the circuit is undefined.
+When the amplitude becomes large enough that the amplifier becomes nonlinear, generating harmonic distortion, technically the frequency domain analysis used in normal amplifier circuits is no longer applicable, so the "gain" of the circuit is undefined.
 However the filter attenuates the harmonic components produced by the nonlinearity of the amplifier, so the fundamental frequency component $\sin \omega_0 t$ mainly determines the loop gain (this is the "harmonic balance" analysis technique for nonlinear circuits).